-We will establish a deferred compensation plan substantially identical to the Quanex Corporation Deferred Compensation Plan for our employees, and we will assume all liabilities under the Quanex Corporation Deferred Compensation Plan with respect to all our employees and directors.
-A portion of the rabbi trust used to fund the plan will be transferred to us to fund the new plan.
+We will establish a deferred compensation plan substantially identical to the Quanex Corporation Deferred Compensation Plan for our employees, and we will assume all liabilities under the Quanex Corporation Deferred Compensation Plan will be transferred to us to fund the new plan.
 Each unit invested in Quanex Corporation common stock under the Quanex Corporation Deferred Compensation Plan or the Quanex Building Products Corporation Deferred Compensation Plan will be liquidated for an amount equal to the sum of \$39.20 and the closing price of our common stock on the distribution date.
 Participants who are not 100% vested will become 100% vested.